Harold Gilman: Beyond Camden Town

 Harold Gilman’s portrayal of life in the early 20th century combined the gritty formality of the Camden Town Group with the vitality of post-impressionism.

-The exhibition of over 50 works includes several alternative versions and the famous ‘Maple Street’ interiors featuring Gilman’s charlady ‘Mrs. Mounter’.
+The exhibition of over 50 works included several alternative versions and the famous ‘Maple Street’ interiors featuring Gilman’s charlady ‘Mrs. Mounter’.
 Within these scenes featuring heavily patterned wallpapers and female figures, he captured the essence of his subjects – an approach that led to him being called ‘the Vuillard of London’ and ‘the English intimiste’.
 The strong sense of development during the artist’s final years can only hint at what might have followed had Gilman not died during the influenza pandemic, aged just 43.

-The exhibition is curated by James Rawlin and Lara Wardle and tours from Djanogly Gallery, Nottingham.
-It is accompanied by a fully illustrated catalogue (*now sold out).
+The exhibition was curated by James Rawlin and Lara Wardle and tours from Djanogly Gallery, Nottingham.

 Discover the work of Harold Gilman